The 12 Hallmarks of Aging in Dogs, Explained

 What Cat Vitamin Supplements Actually Are, Beyond the Marketing

-The phrase “vitamin supplements for cats” covers a wide range: single nutrients, multi-vitamins, oils, joint chews, powders, and liquids.
-Some are meant to correct a deficiency; others aim to support a body system under strain—joints, skin, digestion, or aging.
+The phrase “vitamin supplements for cats” covers a wide range: single nutrients, multivitamins, oils, joint chews, powders, and liquids.
+Some correct a deficiency; others support a body system under strain, joints, skin, digestion, or aging.

-It helps to remember that more is not automatically better.
-Cats eating a complete and balanced diet often already receive required vitamins and minerals, and adding extra can push totals into unnecessary territory.
-When supplementation is appropriate, it should be specific: a defined goal, a defined product, and a plan to reassess rather than adding new items indefinitely.
+More is not automatically better.
+Cats on a complete, balanced diet already receive their required vitamins and minerals, and extra can push totals into unnecessary territory.
+When supplementation is appropriate, make it specific: a defined goal, a defined product, and a plan to reassess rather than adding new items indefinitely.

 When Supplements Make Sense: Life Stages, Diet Gaps, and Recovery